 The developed property surrounding the request includes public streets and rights-of-way that allow for the future extension of infrastructure to the area in anticipation of development.
 The property has remained undeveloped, without basic infrastructure, since the mid 1990's.
 Lots along Wakarusa Drive, within the larger overall IBP District have been developed.
-Lots located along Research Park Drive to the west of Wakarusa Drive have been much slower to build out.
-Multiple parcels in the overall district have approved plans for additional buildings that have not been constructed.
-The release of the area included in the request from the restrictions of the IBP District would be most suitable for residential development similar to the adjacent residential development pattern found to the north and west.
+North of Legends Drive lots on both sides of Biltmore Drive have been developed as well as the east side of Research Park Drive.
+The use located at 1217 Biltmore Drive includes plans to expand to the lot to the west that has frontage on Research Park Drive.
+Additionally, the lot immediately south of the proposed RM12D District on the southwest corner of the Legends Drive and Research Park Drive is developed.
+The adjacent vacant lot on the south side of Legends Drive is included in a preliminary plat being considered to revise the lot boundaries, in the IBP District to the south in anticipation of future non-residential development.